ayaderaghul/iterated-hawk-dove-game/README.md

 *im sorry i dont have a just-work version of the code, but you may try to read, it's readable.*

-in the iterated hawk dove game, agents condition their strategy on the previous round. for now, there are 5 types: hawk, dove, tit for tat, cautious tit for tat, win stay lose shift (pavlov).
+in the iterated hawk dove game, agents condition their strategy on the previous round. for now, there are 5 given types: hawk, dove, tit for tat, cautious tit for tat, win stay lose shift (pavlov).

+however, new machines can be defined accordingly, then other command lines are mostly reusable (the visualising on TV part may need to be adjusted with new machines)

 # how to run